Lenddo/php-lenddo/README.md

     Request was malformed, or missing required data.

 * **PARTNER_CLIENT_ALREADY_PROCESSED** _HTTP Status Code 400_
-    This occurs when the specified *client_id* has already been used.
+    This occurs when the specified *APPLICATION_ID* has already been used.

 * **INTERNAL_ERROR** _HTTP Status Code: 500_
     An internal error occurred.
 If this persists please contact a Lenddo Representative.